 Model Recommendations

 Resolution Intelligence Cloud recommends multiple models to start detecting user behavior.
-Now you can define the behavior models based on the recommendations with ease on the behavior analytics home page.
+You can create behavior models based on the recommendations with ease on the behavior analytics home page.
 The AI suggests new models based on the combination of log sources and existing models.
 This functionality is available at the tenant level only.

 There is also a refresh button next to the model recommendations, allowing you to generate five new recommendations each time it is refreshed.
 This ensures you always have the latest and most relevant suggestions for model creation.